GauriSingh645/OIBSIP1/README.md

 # OIBSIP1
-I developed this portfplio website using web development and designing.
+I developed this landing page using html and CSS.